nurindahpratiwi/basic-regression/README.md

-# Simple Linear Regression for Salary Prediiction of Years Experience
+# Simple Linear Regression for Salary Prediction of Years Experience